Batched Point Location in SINR Diagrams via Algebraic Tools: Batched point location on the line

 \subsection{Uniform power}

 A query point $q$ receives $s_i$ if and only if

 Recall that, since $\beta > 1$, if $q$ receives one of the transmitters, then it must be the transmitter that is closest to it; we call it the \emph{candidate} transmitter for $q$ and denote it by $s(q)=s(q,\S)$.
+Next, we define a univariate function $f$ as